Heart disease and intimacy

 When to Call the Doctor

 If you have new symptoms of heart trouble during sexual activity, stop the activity.
 Call your provider for advice.
-If the symptoms do not go away within 5 to 10 minutes, call 911.
+If the symptoms do not go away within 5 to 10 minutes, call 911 or the local emergency number.

 Levine GN, Steinke EE, Bakaeen FG, et al. Sexual activity and cardiovascular disease: a scientific statement from the American Heart Association.
 Circulation.
 2012;125(8):1058-1072.
 PMID: 22267844